 If immediate closure of the street turns out to be a problem — political or otherwise — weekend closing as soon as possible will be a good start.

-All restaurants, cafés, pubs and shops on York Road initially offered support for some form of this Project.
+All restaurants, cafés, pubs and shops on York Road offered initial support for some form of this Project.

 - The Striped Horse.

 - For The Love of The Ocean.